Masonic Care Community continues to strive for excellence

 By Patricia J. Malin

 Nevertheless, it has always remained devoted to two groups — children and older adults.
 At one time, it ran an orphanage and an elementary school.
 While those activities are in the distant past, the Masonic Care Community still operates a summer camp for local youths in the southern Adirondacks.
+Click here or visit site if you want the best child care services.

 Once known as the Masonic Home when it catered exclusively to aged and indigent Masons, their widows and children, MCC primarily serves seniors nowadays.
 It has evolved into a care center for 500 residents with different needs in what it calls a continuum of care.